Graph Configuration Reference

 Purpose

-A graph configuration file specifies: - Output knowledge graph name and version - List of table configurations to process - Database locations for entity resolution and provenance
+A graph configuration file specifies: - Output knowledge graph name and version - Whether QC auditing runs during the build - List of table configurations to process - Database locations for entity resolution and provenance

 Schema